chameleon-system/chameleon-base/UPGRADE-6.3.md

 Log output is no longer collected and no longer sent as attachments with the notification email.

+## RevisionManagementBundle

+This bundle is not supported anymore.

 ## RequestInfoService

 - New method `getRequestId()`.